thirdgen88/ignition-vagrant/Evaluation.md

 1. Create/Configure a database connection called `ignition`.
 The connection should use MySQL against the `ignition` database with username `ignition` and password `ignition`.
 2. Create/Configure two *Generic Simulator* devices, one named `Device1`, another named `Device2`.

-The Gateway status page should now reflect the new database connection and simulated devices:
+The *Gateway Status Page* should now reflect the new database connection and simulated devices:

 ![Database and Devices Created](images/database_and_devices_created.png)